Your Role as a College Parent

 An aspect of college life that impacts all students and families is the shift in responsibility once your student is legally an adult.
 Your student has the right to confidential care.
 We welcome your input about your student and ask that you understand we are not able to provide information to you as parents without the written consent of your student.
 This can only be waived in the case of an emergency in which safety is an issue.

-Office of Student Care Coordination (OSCC)
+Student Care Coordination (SCC)

 Steps for Incoming Students & Parents

 As you prepare for your student’s transition to university life, please begin to consider the resources your student may need while at Vanderbilt.